Kodesade/Kodesade/README.md

-### Hi! :thumbsup:
+### Hi there! :thumbsup:

-I'm Luca, a young 🇫🇷 dev who :heart: web tech, love find little hacks and expand her knowledges.
+I'm Luca, a young 🇫🇷 dev who loves web technology and enjoys finding little hacks and expanding my knowledge.

-👨‍🎓 I'm still in school, I am studying STI2D SIN.
+👨‍🎓 I am currently in school, studying STI2D SIN.

 ### Skills History

-- 12y : HTML, CSS and NodeJS (DiscordJS)
+- At age 12, I learned HTML, CSS, and NodeJS (with a focus on DiscordJS).
-- 13y : Python
+- At age 13, I started learning Python.
-- 14y : Sass and Javascript
+- At age 14, I added Sass and JavaScript to my skillset.
-- 15y : VueJS, TailwindCSS, SQL and Ruby
+- At age 15, I learned VueJS, TailwindCSS, SQL, and Ruby.

-### Others knowledges...
+### Other knowledge:

 - Bash
 - C, C++, C#